Stern-Lab/CIPI/README.md

 # Context
-Detecting context dependent mutation rates from NGS data.
+Detecting context dependent mutation rates from NGS data.<br />
 We designed a statistical method that allows for detection and evaluation of the effects of different motifs on mutation rates.